 Nearly everyone who is missing one or more teeth and in general good health is a candidate for implant denture treatment.
 There are a few medical conditions that can undermine the success of implant treatment, such as uncontrolled diabetes and smoking.
 However, there are very few conditions that would keep someone from having implant treatment altogether.

-Quality and quantity of available bone for implant placement is more often a factor in qualifying for implant dentures than medical conditions.
+The quality and quantity of available bone for implant placement is more often a factor in qualifying for implant dentures than medical conditions.
 However, even people who have lost a significant amount of bone can qualify for implant denture treatment with additional procedures to add bone or create new bone.
 Advances in this type of treatment have made it possible for thousands of patients who would not previously have been considered candidates to have successful implant treatment.

 The first step is an examination and consultation with a dentist or dental specialist to determine whether or not you are a candidate for implant treatment.
 This usually involves x-rays and may include taking impressions for models of your teeth.
 If you have already lost a significant amount of bone, additional x-rays taken at another facility that specializes in this type of x-ray may also be recommended.

 During the examination, your dentist or dental specialist will be evaluating the area(s) of your mouth where teeth are missing, including the amount of bone available to support the placement of implants.
 Your dentist will also be evaluating the type of replacement teeth that will best meet your needs.
-A review of your health history will indicate whether there are any medical conditions that could prevent you from being a candidate for implant treatment.
+A review of your health history will indicate whether any medical conditions could prevent you from being a candidate for implant treatment.

 Implant Placement Procedure